 The employment sector with the most employees in 2000 was Ag./forestry/Fishing/and Hunting and Mining.
 This sector employed 920 people or 28.8% of the total employed residents in 2000.
-In 2010, the largest employment sector was Educational, health, and social services with 796 employees or 25.0% of the total.
-In 2020, Educational, health, and social services continued to be the leading employment sector.
+In 2010, the largest employment sector was still Educational, health, and social services with 796 employees or 25.0% of the total.
 Cherry County has seen major fluctuations during the time period in Figure 4.7.